-- Starting in January, vehicles won’t have to pass an annual safety inspection
+- As of January 1, 2025, your vehicles aren’t required to pass an annual safety inspection

 - In some counties, your vehicle may still have to pass an emissions test